-Join Mark Struthers for an in-depth discussion in this video Navigating the inspector for familiarity of functions, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Navigating the inspector for familiarity of functions, part of Learning Cubase Pro 8.

 - I want to move along here so that we can have…an introductory look at something called the Inspector.…The Inspector is that collection of panels that we can see…running down the left-hand side of our screen.…Just before we do though, I think it's worth pointing out…a couple of other functions, too.…You'll remember, if we click on this button,…this allows us to either make visible or invisible,…any of these five options.…Centrally and vertically down the middle, we have…these three check boxes.…The bottom one is unchecked.…

 I'll check in it and then now this allows us to see…what's known as the Overview Line.…And once I do activate this option, you'll notice…that predominantly most of our user-interface…moves down slightly, as the area just above…is now taken up by this Overview Line.…To be honest, I rarely use it, but some people find it…quite useful, once they start building up a project,…because it offers them an overview…of all the individual tracks.…As we progress through this course, I'll switch it…on and off so that you can see it more in action.…

 - Installing and connecting Cubase

 - Recording audio and MIDI

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all

 2. Project Essentials